“The Groundwork for all Happiness is Health.”

 • What are some potential treatments?

-Pelvic floor Physical Therapy is working on the Pelvic floor muscles, ligaments, joints, and connective tissues of the pelvis, tailbone and sacrum.
+Pelvic floor Physical Therapy works with the Pelvic floor muscles, ligaments, joints, and connective tissues of the pelvis, tailbone, and sacrum as well as Abdominal/Core Strength and pelvic stability